RubenHaisma/openhaus/README.md

 ---

-**Note**: This system uses web scraping to obtain WOZ values from public government websites and integrates with EP Online for energy labels.
+**Note**: This is a peer-to-peer marketplace where users list and find properties directly.
+The platform uses web scraping to obtain WOZ values for property valuations and integrates with EP Online for energy labels.
 All data collection is done respectfully with appropriate delays and caching to minimize server load.
-No mock or hardcoded data is used - everything is real and verified.